-- (1) The Court may - (a) direct that any preliminary issue of fact be tried; - (b) order an account to be taken; - (c) order that inquiries be made; and - (d) order that any amount shown to be due to a party on the account be paid by a date specified in the order. - (2) Every direction that an account be taken must be so numbered that each distinct account and inquiry may be designated by that number. - (3) On directing that an account be taken, or subsequently, the court must direct how it shall be taken or verified.
+- (1) The Court may - (a) direct that any preliminary issue of fact be tried; - (b) order an account to be taken; - (c) order that inquiries be made; and - (d) order that any amount shown to be due to a party on the account be paid by a date specified in the order. - (2) Every direction that an account be taken must be so numbered that each distinct account and inquiry may be designated by that number.

-$^{^{77}}$ Rule 8.1 deals with the issue of a Fixed Date Claim Form and rule 27.2 deals with the first hearing of fixed date claims.
+99Rule 8.1 deals with the issue of a Fixed Date Claim Form and rule 27.2 deals with the first hearing of fixed date claims.

-(4) The Court may direct that any relevant books of account shall be evidence of the matters contained in them, subject to any objection that any party may properly take.
+- (3) On directing that an account be taken, or subsequently, the court must direct how it shall be taken or verified. - (4) The Court may direct that any relevant books of account shall be evidence of the matters contained in them, subject to any objection that any party may properly take.